"*" indicates required fields

 Selling quickly is one way to avoid paying capital gains tax on an inherited property.
 We can buy a house in just seven days and have lots of experience dealing with sensitive home selling situations.

-We’re also a good option if you want to sell an investment property quickly.
+We’re also a good option if you want to sell a property quickly.
 Perhaps your tenants are leaving and you don’t want to have the home sitting empty, perhaps you want to release funds to invest elsewhere.

 Whatever your reason we can get the process moving in a short space of time with minimum fuss.
 By selling quickly you’ll avoid covering mortgage payments, there are also no estate agent’s or solicitor’s fees to pay when you work with us.
 Get in touch if you think we can help.